-A hidden feature in iOS 11 and iOS 12 is ‘Share Your Wi-Fi’.
+A hidden feature in iOS 13 and iOS 12 is ‘Share Your Wi-Fi’.
 What can it do for us?
 The guest wanted to connect to our WiFi which has complicated password settings for security issues.
 You may need to repeat the password constantly until they enter the correct WiFi password.
 It sounds embarrassing and cumbersome.
-In iOS 11 or iOS 12, you can instantly share the WiFi password to your friends with just a tap.
-However, several users reported that the iPhone not sharing WiFi password with Mac or other devices.
+In iOS 13 or iOS 12, you can instantly share the WiFi password to your friends with just a tap.
+However, several users reported the issue of iPhone not sharing WiFi password with Mac or other devices.
 It always says that it fails.
-The purpose of this article is to fix the problem of sharing your WiFi password.
+The purpose of this article is to fix the problem of sharing your iPhone WiFi password.

 The device connected with WiFi is called device A, and the device not connected with WiFi is called device B.